ddnexus/pagy/docs/migration-guide.md

 This page tries to cover most of the standard changes you will need to make in order to to migrate from a legacy pagination, however, if the legacy pagination is highly customized you may need more digging into the Pagy documentation.

-Feel free to [ask via Github Discussion](https://github.com/ddnexus/pagy/discussions) if you need help.
+Feel free to [ask via Pagy Support](https://github.com/ddnexus/pagy/discussions/categories/q-a) if you need help.

 ## Steps